DaveVoyles/XamarinWebAPI/README.md

 The lambda expression which follows, populates a table with the information from our database, then reloads the table with the new information we just received from the API.

+Raymond Camden, an Evangelist and friend at IBM recently wrote a wrapper for this API, which makes it even easier to make calls to the database!
+[You can find it here] (https://github.com/cfjedimaster/SWAPI-Wrapper )
 #### Looking at the LoadFromWebAPI() function

 This is nearly identical to the LoadFromStarWarsAPI function.
 All that we're changing here is the address we are making a request to.